What is a tooltip?

 3. Make tooltips stand out

-Don’t be afraid to use colors in the tooltip design to make the tooltips more visible to users.
+Don’t be afraid to incorporate contrasting colors in the tooltip design to enhance visibility for users.

 ❌ Don’t: